maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/layout_-_titles,_axes_and_ticks.md

 ## Axis Titles

----

-To add titles to the axes, the axis dictionaries take an immediate ```title``` attribute as was done above.
+To add titles to the axes, the axis dictionaries take a ```title``` attribute as was done for whole graph.

 ---